OlgaBochkaryova/website/content/cookbook.md

 **🔧 Tool** [SkewIT](https://github.com/jenniferlu717/SkewIT) ([paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008439)) is a tool for analyzing GC Skew in bacterial genomes.
 GC Skew is a phenomenon observed in many bacterial genomes wherein the two strands of the chromosome contain different proportions of guanine/cytosine nucleotides.
 SkewIT quantifies GC Skew using a single metric that can then be compared/analyzed across thousands of bacterial genomes.

-**🔧 Web Tool** [YASS](https://bioinfo.lifl.fr/yass/yass.php) ([paper](https://nar.oxfordjournals.org/cgi/content/abstract/33/suppl_2/W540)) a DNA local alignment tool based on an efficient and sensitive filtering algorithm.
+**🔧 WebTool** [YASS](https://bioinfo.lifl.fr/yass/yass.php) ([paper](https://nar.oxfordjournals.org/cgi/content/abstract/33/suppl_2/W540)) a DNA local alignment tool based on an efficient and sensitive filtering algorithm.
 It applies transition-constrained seeds to specify the most probable conserved motifs between homologous sequences, combined with a flexible hit criterion used to identify groups of seeds that are likely to exhibit significant alignments.

 **🔧 Tool** [PAREBRICK](https://pypi.org/project/PaReBrick/)